mgoltzsche/ctnr/README.md

 ```

-## The OCI standards and their implementation
+## The OCI standard and this implementation

 An *[OCI image](https://github.com/opencontainers/image-spec/tree/v1.0.0)* basically provides a base [configuration](https://github.com/opencontainers/image-spec/blob/v1.0.0/config.md) and file system to create an OCI bundle from.
 The file system consists of a list of layers which are represented by archive files each containing the diff to its parent.
 cntnr manages images in its local store directory in the [OCI image layout format](https://github.com/opencontainers/image-spec/blob/v1.0.0/image-layout.md).